Bad-Sam/cpu_specs/README.md

 CPU features are initialized with `cpu_specs_init()`, and are then accessible in the global variable `cpu_specs`.
-CPU identity is initialized with `cpu_identity_init()`, and are then accessible in the global variable `cpu_identity`.
+CPU identity fields are initialized with `cpu_identity_init()`, and are then accessible in the global variable `cpu_identity`.

-No dynamic allocation are performed.
+No dynamic allocation is performed.
 The C standard library isn't used.

 The detection of features is currently solely based on the [CPUID instruction](https://en.wikipedia.org/wiki/CPUID).